Voter Registration - New and Removed

 - Voter asks in writing to be removed from the rolls

 - An inactive voter fails to vote, change/update his or her voter registration record, or request a vote-by-mail ballot for two subsequent federal general election cycles after being placed in inactive status.
-A registered voter status changes from active to inactive when the voter does not respond to a pre-addressed, postage paid address confirmation final notice within 30 days about whether their registration address is still valid.
+A registered voter status changes from active to inactive only if the voter does not respond to a pre-addressed, postage paid address confirmation final notice within 30 days about whether their registration address is still valid.
 An inactive voter remains eligible to vote until he or she is removed from the official list of registered voters.
 Removal of inactive voters not occur during the 90-day window before a federal election.